Skip to footer content

 <embed src="/Pdf/GeneratePdf" type="application/pdf" />

-<p>Your browser doesn't support embedded PDF documents.
+<p>Your browser does not support embedded PDF documents.

-<a href="/Pdf/GeneratePdf" target="_blank">View PDF File</a>
+<a href="/Pdf/GeneratePdf" target="_blank">View the PDF file</a>

 </p>